The Python MQbtT library

 Parameters:

-blocking – Whether to block until a reply is received.
+• blocking – Whether to block until the queue becomes not empty.

 receive_share(blocking=True) Share | None